 Table of Contents

-If you are planning to appear for the IBPS PO Exam 2025, one of the most common questions is How Many Marks Are Required to Clear IBPS PO Prelims Exam?
-Knowing the cutoff trends helps you set a clear target while preparing.
-In this article, we will explain the number of marks you need and also share the cutoffs from the past five years so that you get a complete idea.
+If you are planning to Attempt the IBPS PO Exam 2025, you may wonder How Many Marks Are Required to Clear IBPS PO Prelims Exam?
+Understanding the cutoff trends can help you set a clear goal for your preparation.
+In this article, we will explain the marks required to clear the exam and provide the cutoffs from the last five years.
+This will give you a complete understanding of what to aim for while preparing.

 How Many Marks Are Required to Clear IBPS PO Prelims Exam?